Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 Since the Bayes average risk $\inf_\delta \rho_c^w(\delta)$ is of order~$c|\log c|$, this implies that the asymptotic relative efficiency $\cE_c= [\rho_c^w(\hat\delta)-\inf_\delta \rho_c^w(\delta)]/\rho_c^w(\hat\delta)$ of Lorden's test is of order $1-o(1/|\log c|)$ as~$c\to 0$. \end{description}

 Note the crucial difference between Schwarz's GSLRT~\eqref{hatTiSchwarz} and Lorden's GSLRT \eqref{GSLRTlorden}.
-While in the Schwarz test $h_i\equiv 1$ and the threshold is $a=|\log c|$, in the Lorden test, there are two innovations.
-First, the threshold is smaller by $\tfrac{1}{2} \log |\log c|$, and second, there are adaptive weights~$h_i(\hat\theta_n)$ in the GLR statistic.
-Since the stopping times~$\widehat{T}_i$ can be obviously written as
+In the Schwarz test, $h_i\equiv 1$ and the threshold is set as $a=|\log c|$.
+However, in the Lorden test, two innovations emerge.
+Firstly, the threshold is reduced by $\tfrac{1}{2} \log |\log c|$, and secondly, adaptive weights~$h_i(\hat\theta_n)$ are incorporated into the GLR statistic.
+Since the stopping times~$\widehat{T}_i$ can be written as